Aračinovo crisis: Assault on Aračinovo

 On the second day, Macedonian troops continued subjecting NLA-held Aračinovo to a heavy artillery barrage.
 Operations during the second day began with a reconnaissance flight by a Sukhoi Su-25.
 It was followed by an artillery, tank and helicopter assaults on insurgent positions.
 Army Mi-24 helicopters swooped in on the village, firing repeatedly at the area from which the NLA had threatened to shell Macedonia's capital and its airport.
 The police, supported by mortar fire, conducted infantry attacks into the village from the eastern side and made minor advances towards the centre.
 From the western side, the police advanced up to the new mosque, leaving only the wider centre of the village in NLA hands.
 A Macedonian army spokesman said the infantry had recaptured one third of the village as a part of a major offensive during the second day of the battle.
 The second day the insurgents put up fierce resistance, and the battle was fought for every house.
-The NLA resistance culminated during the third day of the Macedonian security forces' onslaught, when three members of the police were killed in action in Brnjarci's graveyard.
+The NLA resistance culminated during the third day of the Macedonian security forces' onslaught.
+Three members of the police were killed in action in Brnjarci's graveyard.
 A member of the special police unit "Tiger" also died of his wounds on 28 June.
-Though it was never officially disclosed, friendly fire is strongly suspected.
+Though it was never officially disclosed, friendly fire has been suspected as the cause of the deaths of the policemen.
 The commander of the same unit, Stojance Angelov was seriously wounded during an attempt to penetrate the centre of the village.
 However, despite the casualties, the security forces continued the operation.

 The Macedonian security forces resumed their assault on the ethnic Albanian insurgents for a third day, despite international pressure for a truce.
 A government spokesman announced that he was confident that the rebels would be defeated within four or five days.
 During the third day of the battle, the police claimed to control two-thirds of the village, and were attacking the village centre where severe resistance was encountered.
 In the advance towards the village centre, security forces bombarded every new NLA point with artillery and tanks shells, and only afterwards sent in the police.
 This tactic was designed to exhaust the insurgents who, according to intelligence sources, had only limited supplies.

 However, on the fourth day of the battle President Trajkovski ordered the security forces to halt all operations immediately.